Olivia Benson

-Olivia Margaret Benson is a fictional character and the main protagonist of the NBC police procedural drama Law & Order: Special Victims Unit, portrayed by Mariska Hargitay.
-Benson holds the rank and pay-grade of Captain and is the Commanding Officer of the Manhattan Special Victims Unit of the New York City Police Department, which operates out of the 16th Precinct.
+Olivia Margaret "Liv" Benson is a fictional character and the protagonist of the NBC police procedural drama Law & Order: Special Victims Unit, portrayed by Mariska Hargitay.
+Benson holds the rank and pay-grade of Captain and is the Commanding Officer of the Special Victims Unit of the New York City Police Department, which operates out of the 16th Precinct.
 She investigates sexual offenses such as rape and child sexual abuse.

 When the series began, Benson held the rank of detective.
 Benson was partnered with Detective Elliot Stabler (Christopher Meloni), serving as the junior member of the pair.
 Following Stabler's departure at the end of the 12th season after a deadly shootout in the precinct, she is partnered with Detective Nick Amaro (Danny Pino) and becomes the senior member.
 During the 15th season, Benson is promoted to sergeant and appointed as squad supervisor in the wake of the retirement of Sergeant John Munch (Richard Belzer).
 Soon afterward, Captain Donald Cragen (Dann Florek) retires, and appoints Benson acting commanding officer of SVU until Lieutenant Declan Murphy (Donal Logue) comes to the squad.
 In Season 17, she is promoted to Lieutenant and becomes the squad's official commanding officer.
-She is promoted to Captain in the 21st season.
+She is promoted to captain in the 21st season.

 The character first appeared in the Law & Order: Special Victims Unit pilot episode, "Payback", which aired September 20, 1999.
-Hargitay remains the only original cast member still present on the series.
-As of season 24, Benson has been credited in 532 episodes of SVU (553 in the franchise/universe).
-With the premiere of season 21, Hargitay's Benson became the longest running prime-time live-action character of all time, surpassing the record held by Gunsmokes Marshall Matt Dillon and Kelsey Grammer's character Frasier Crane from Cheers and Frasier, as well as Belzer’s John Munch, who was a regular character for 22 seasons (7 on Homicide: Life on the Street and 15 on SVU).
+Hargitay remains the only original cast member on the series.
+As of season 24, Benson has been credited in 573 episodes of SVU (599 in the franchise/universe).
+With the premiere of season 21, Hargitay's Benson became the longest running prime-time live-action character of all time, surpassing the 20-season record, as well as Belzer's John Munch, who was a regular character for 22 seasons (7 on Homicide: Life on the Street and 15 on SVU).